UOMedtechEntrada/visual-summary/README.md

 ### Installing

-Install the required npm modules (the additional flag is to force install certain peer dependencies)
+Before you follow the steps below, first cd into the visual summary folder then install the required npm modules (the additional flag is to force install certain peer dependencies).
 ```
 npm install --legacy-peer-deps
 ```
 ## Local Development
-In both local development and production builds webpack will output the built `visual-summary.js`file directly into the javascript folder in the elentra-me codebase.
+In both local development and production builds webpack will output a `visual-summary.js`file directly into the "visual-summary" folder in the elentra-me codebase.
+This file is loaded as an external script in the php section of the codebase where we instantiate the visual summary view(class Views_CBME_VisualSummary).
-For this linking between projects to work set the `outputPath` value in the path.config.js file that can be found in the `build-config` folder.
-The `outputPath` value should be the absolute path in your local machine to the Javascript folder in elentra-me codebase.

-To run your code locally for development run webpack with the following command -
+To test your code changes to the visual-summary codebase locally for development, run webpack with the following command -
 ```
 npm run start
 ```
-This will make webpack watch for changes in your local directory and automatically build and output a new `visual-summary.js` file whenever a file in the `src` folder is changed/saved.
+This will make webpack watch for changes in your visual-summary directory and automatically build and output a new `visual-summary.js` file whenever a file in the folder is changed/saved.
+Use this to make changes to the visual summary codebase and test them out locally in your machine.
+Once you are happy with the changes create a minified production version of the `visual-summary.js` file using the command below.
-## Creating a build
+## Creating a production build

-To create a production build.
 Run the following command to create a minified version of the source code.

 ```
 npm run build
 ```
-This will output a minified version of the `visual-summary.js` file into the linked javscript folder.
+This will output a minified version of the `visual-summary.js` file into the "visual-summary" folder.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/kiranbandi/cbd-dashboard-ui/blob/visual-summary/LICENSE) file for details